clort81/darkboe/README.md

 It should build cleanly on linux, possibly windows and mac as well.

-Changes to functional code are minor to non-existent.
-I hope someday a Dark BoE option can be added to the main oBoE/cBoE tree.
+Changes to functional code are minor, just performance and graphics enhancements.
+Not all upstream commits are applied.
+If someday this work can be merged into the main oBoE/cBoE tree, that would be great.

 ![Comparison](screenshots/clort-oboe_vs_dboe.png "oBoE vs DarkBoE")
 ![In Town](screenshots/darkboecap1.png "In town")